segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 **Event Properties**

-The table below list the properties included in the events listed above.
+The following table lists the properties included in the events table:

 |Property Name	|Description |
 | -----------	| ----------- |
 |`event`		|Email event type |